 If fencing along doesn’t work (and it’s totally possible because some rabbits are stubborn critters), you might have to add scent and taste deterrents to the mix.
-There are organic and commercial options available, but you can also DIY your own formulas with things you have laying around your home and kitchen.
-The only thing with these deterrents is that you will have to periodically reapply them.
+There are organic and commercial options available, but you can also DIY your own formulas with things you have lying around your home and kitchen.
+The only thing with these deterrents is that you will have to reapply them periodically.

 We’ll start with organic deterrents.
 All this means is that the manufacturer doesn’t use chemicals when they create their formulas, and it’s usually healthier and safer to use around your kids and pets than other choices.
 A few examples of organic scent or taste deterrents include:

 Finally, you can make a taste and scent deterrent in your home using things you have in your kitchen.
-You will have to reapply this quite frequently because it doesn’t have the drying or sticking agents the organic or commercial formulas do.
+Reapply this frequently because it doesn’t have the drying or sticking agents the organic or commercial formulas do.

 3. Electronic Repellents

-Most rabbits don’t like getting wet, and they’ll run when they get a surprise spray from the sprinkler system.
-This is why motion-activated sprinklers are so nice.
+Most rabbits don’t enjoy getting wet, and they’ll run when they get a surprise spray from the sprinkler system.
+Therefore, motion-activated sprinklers are so nice.
 You can put these sprinklers around your hostas and in the middle of your hosta garden.
 When a rabbit comes by them, they’ll trip the motion sensors and switch on the sprinklers.

 Another nice thing about these motion-activated sprinklers is that they can emit a low noise when they go on, and the water itself creates noise.
 This can further startle the rabbits and scare them away from your garden and hostas each time it goes on.